WHAT IS ART THERAPY?

 Making art is basic to human nature.
 Art Therapy is a relatively new field that has been and continues to be shaped by many disciplines: art, culture, education, anthropology, sociology, psychology, psychiatry, the medical sciences, and more currently, mindfulness, spirituality and neurobiology.
 Initially, Art Therapy was used with physically ill people in hospital settings and within the field of psychiatry within psychiatric hospitals.
-Art Therapy has now expanded to every possible sector of society, utilized with people of any age, sex, culture and level of ability or "disability".
+Art Therapy has now expanded to every possible sector of society, utilized with people of any age, gender, culture and level of ability or "disability".
 The form I provide, is eclectic and integrative, drawing on theories and practices of counseling, psychotherapy, education, neuroscience, mindfulness, spirituality and nature.
 My style is Strength-Based, Humanistic, Developmental, and incorporates Integral Education and Psychoeducation approaches for healing...Art Therapy can be used with individuals, couples, families and groups.
 Art Therapy has been utilized on-site, in real- time and there after, with those suffering from the effects of all sorts of natural and man made disasters such as the Tsunami, 9/11, earthquakes, floods, the aftermath of tornadoes, in refugee camps and populations, such as Veterans and the United Nations.
 Currently, Art Therapy is effective and being widely utilized, to help people to recover from Trauma, Developmental or Event based, long and short term.
 The applications and adaptations of Art Therapy are infinite.
 There are no barriers or limitations to receive the benefits of art therapy.

 Additional benefits of employing Art Therapy practices in healing, are the Brain Benefits.
 Art Therapy practices such as Bilateral Drawing, utilizes both sides of the brain simultaneously, stimulating brain cells as it calms and soothes the Brain Stem and the Nervous System.